awmc000/csci460-final-review/FinalReview.md

 #### Sliding Window Protocol

+- Window is advanced every time ACK is received.

 #### Sliding Window Protocol with Go Back N

+- Sender window size is equal to $2^N - 1$.
+- Receiver window is always 1 frame.
+- If ACK is not received, time out, and then retransmit the N frames in the window.

 #### Sliding Window Protocol with Selective Repeat

+- Sender and receiver window sizes are both equal to $2^N - 1$.

 ---